 HIPAA amended IRC section 213(d), which provides for the allowance of a deduction for medical care expenses, to include LTC premiums in the definition of "medical care".
-Note that, when asset-based LTC products are concerned, the medical expense deduction would only apply to premiums for COB coverage, or a separate rider charge for the LTC portion of the policy.
+Note that, where asset-based LTC products are concerned, the medical expense deduction would apply to premium charges for Acceleration of Benefit (AOB) payments for LTC claims on the base life insurance policy, and to premium charges for COB coverage.
 The premium on the base life insurance policy is not deductible because life insurance premiums are not deductions on a personal income tax return.

 The first hurdle to claiming any level of deduction is that medical care is an "itemized" deduction and is not available to individual taxpayers who claim the standard deduction.
-A second limitation is that the deduction for medical care is limited by a ten percent Adjusted Gross Income (AGI) floor.
+A second limitation is that the deduction for medical care is limited by a 7.5% Adjusted Gross Income (AGI) floor.
 A third limitation is that the LTC premium deduction is limited to an age-related table that sets a cap on the deduction.
-The table limits are adjusted annually for inflation, and the following table sets forth the deduction limits for 2017:
+The table limits are adjusted annually for inflation, and the following table sets forth the deduction limits for 2020: